Gabon Killifish - Aphyosemion gabunense : Complete Fish Profile & Care Guide

 To ensure optimal conditions for the Gabon Killifish, it is recommended to maintain a soft water aquarium adorned with abundant plant life and bogwood.
 Employing peat filtration is highly advised, while gentle water movement is essential to replicate the slow-moving waters that these fish inhabit in their natural habitat.
 Providing some surface coverage with floating plants is greatly appreciated by these fish, and it is imperative to secure the aquarium with a snug-fitting lid, as Gabon Killifish have a propensity for jumping.

-The male Gabon Killifish has a silvery bluish-green body contrasted with red spots.
-The males also have red facial markings and an orange pectoral fin.
-In addition, males have yellow fins with red fleck patterning and deep red edges to all their unpaired fins.
-Female Gabon Killifish have silvery bodies, no patterning, and all their fins are transparent.
+Distinguishing characteristics between male and female Gabon Killifish are evident in their appearance.
+Male specimens exhibit a silvery bluish-green body adorned with red spots, complemented by red facial markings and an orange pectoral fin.
+Notably, males also possess yellow fins embellished with red fleck patterning and deep red edges on all their unpaired fins.
+Conversely, female Gabon Killifish showcase a silvery body devoid of any patterns, and their fins are transparent in nature.

 |Scientific Name||Aphyosemion gabunense|

 |Difficulty||Beginner - Intermediate|

 |pH||6.5 - 7.5|

 Nestled within the enchanting landscape of western Gabon in Africa, the Gabon Killifish call the Lower Ogowe River and the Lower Ngounié River their home.
 These captivating fish can be found meandering through a tapestry of diverse aquatic realms.
 From swamps to gentle streams, from shimmering pools to brooks, the Gabon Killifish gracefully navigates these vibrant habitats adorned with lush vegetation, paying homage to the lush coastal rainforest that surrounds them.